Dennis Miller: Pittsburgh

+New York City

-He began appearing onstage at the Oak's Lounge in Castle Shannon while working at the Giant Eagle deli in Kennedy.
-Miller lived without a car and without much money in the Oakland neighborhood of Pittsburgh, hitching rides or taking buses.
-He continued to do stand-ups in Oakland and at places like Brandy's in the Strip District and the Portfolio on Craig Street, eventually saving up $1,000 which he used to try to fast-track his comedy career by moving to New York City.
+He continued to do stand-up in Oakland and at places like Brandy's in the Strip District and the Portfolio on Craig Street, eventually saving up $1,000 which he used to try to fast-track his comedy career by moving to New York City.
 Once there, Miller had to bribe a landlord to give him a room for $200, then had to pay the security deposit of $250 and the first month's rent of $250.
 Thus, he spent $700 of his $1,000 savings on his first day in New York, for a sparse, bunker-like room.

 While in New York he submitted a joke for a Playboy magazine contest for humor writing that was judged by an all-star panel including Rodney Dangerfield, Bill Cosby, David Brenner, Martin Mull, Art Buchwald, and Buck Henry.
 Of around 15,000 entries, Miller tied for second and his joke and picture appeared in the June 1979 issue of the magazine.
 Miller won $500 in Playboy's first annual humor competition with the following joke:

-For the first year and a half of his comedy career, Miller had heavily relied on props during his act, but he felt this limited him and switched to using purely language.

 Miller gained more exposure when he tried out for the New York Laff-Off Contest.
 The contest had 40 slots but 32 of them had already been filled by the top regulars who appeared at the three comedy venues sponsoring the competition.
-Some 350 people tried out for the remaining eight slots, some of whom had appeared on The Tonight Show Starring Johnny Carson, The Merv Griffin Show, or The Mike Douglas Show.
-Many of the comedians Miller was up against had hours of crafted material, while he had fine-tuned around ten minutes.
+Many of the 350 comedians Miller was up against had hours of crafted material, while he had fine-tuned around ten minutes.
 To his surprise and delight, Miller earned one of the remaining slots.
 For the competition itself he appeared at the Improv and received a standing ovation, moving him on to the finals.
 While he lost the Laff-Off, he was seen by dozens of talent agents, resulting in bookings at colleges and other clubs.

 While he was working in New York City, Hustler Magazine listed Miller in a piece called "The 10 Funniest People in America You'll Never See on TV".

-While in New York City Miller supported himself by working day jobs such as bartender and payroll clerk, and by night made the rounds of New York clubs The Comic Strip, The Improvisation, and Catch a Rising Star.
-After about a year, he returned to Pittsburgh.
+During this time, Miller supported himself by working day jobs such as bartender and payroll clerk, and by night made the rounds of New York clubs The Comic Strip, The Improvisation, and Catch a Rising Star.

-Television

-Having honed his stand-up comedy act, Miller transitioned to television, increasing his audience base.